Dr Arjun Chandna

 PREDICTION OF DISEASE SEVERITY

-Arjun is a Wellcome Trust Doctoral Training Fellow with the University of Oxford based in the Cambodia Oxford Medical Research Unit (COMRU) at Angkor Hospital for Children, Siem Reap, Cambodia.
-He has worked within the MORU Tropical Health Network since 2018.
+Arjun is a post-doctoral clinical researcher in the Cambodia Oxford Medical Research Unit (COMRU).
+He has worked for the MORU Tropical Health Network since 2018 and completed his DPhil, supported by a Wellcome Trust Doctoral Training Fellowship, between 2019-2023.
 He is a Specialty Registrar in Infectious Diseases & Medical Microbiology, and interested in developing capacity for clinical infection services in resource-limited settings.

 Arjun is a member of the team leading the South and Southeast Asian Community-based Trials Network (SEACTN) project, part of the Wellcome Trust’s ‘Innovation in LMICs’ Flagship.